stichting shirati logo horizontaal

 Shirati KMT Hospital

-Shirati ‘Kanisa la Mennonite Tanzania’ District Hospital was founded in 1934 by American Mennonites.
-The hospital is situated on the shores of Lake Victoria and provides care for a population of +/- 400.000 inhabitants in the Rorya district.
+Shirati ‘Kanisa la Mennonite Tanzania’ Hospital was founded in 1934 by American Mennonites.
+Located on the shores of Lake Victoria, this mission hospital serves 354,490 people in the Rorya district.

 History